-In this section the possibilities to establish a common procedure to handle these types of calls have been analysed.
+In this section, the possibility of establishing a common procedure to handle these types of calls has been analysed.
 The phone number of the caller is the only link to the person who has tried to contact the emergency services.
-It can be used to call back the person in an emergency situation, but, as is explained in the following tables, calling-back may not be useful.
+It can be used to call back the person in an emergency situation, but, as is explained in the following tables, calling back may not be useful.

-Silent emergency calls Type of call Comments / examples Procedure Hearing/ speaking- impaired person The person may be in a real emergency situation but is not capable to speak and/or to hear that the call has been answered.
-In this case, calling back could be only useful if the person with the hearing/speaking-impairment could establish some type of communication.
-Hearing and speaking impaired persons need to have alternative means to contact Situation does not allow caller to speak The caller is in an emergency situation, (s)he is able to establish a 112 call, but the situation does not allow him to speak (e.g. kidnapping). emergency services.
+Silent emergency calls Type of call Comments / examples Procedure Hearing/ speaking impaired person The person may be in a real emergency situation but is not able to speak and/or to hear that the call has been answered.
+In this case, calling back could be only useful if the person with the hearing/speaking impairment could establish some type of communication.
+Hearing and speaking impaired persons need to have alternative means to contact emergency services.
+Situation does not allow caller to speak The caller is in an emergency situation, (s)he is able to establish a 112 call, but the situation does not allow the person to speak (e.g. kidnapping).
 Emergency services should try to contact this person, but if they call-back, the situation may become worse.
-In this case, the caller could be helped only if (s)he has the possibility to communicate with other means (e.g. sms, text messaging) with the emergency services.
-Person unconscious or unable to speak The caller has been able to dial 112 but after establishing the call (s)he is no longer able to communicate. (e.g. the caller loses conscience) In this case, calling back is not useful.
+In this case, the caller could be helped only if (s)he has the possibility to communicate with other means (e.g. SMS, text messaging) with the emergency services.
+Person unconscious or unable to speak The caller has been able to dial 112 but after establishing the call (s)he is no longer able to communicate (e.g. the caller loses conscience).
+In this case, calling back is not useful.
 Availability of additional data about the call (e.g. medical data) could help emergency services.

-Hang-up emergency calls Abandoned emergency calls Type of call Comments / examples Procedure Situation does not allow caller to speak The caller is in an emergency situation where (s)he has been able to establish a 112 call, but (s)he is obliged to hangup before being able to describe the situation. e.g. witness of a robbery Emergency services should try to contact this person, but if they call-back, the situation may become worse.
-In this case, the caller could be helped only if (s)he has the possibility to communicate with other means (e.g. sms, text messaging) with the emergency services.
-Problems with signal The caller is able to establish a 112 call, but unexpectedly, due to signal problems the call is interrupted e.g. no network coverage Emergency services will not be able to communicate with the caller even if they try to call him back.
-If national roaming is available, the caller will be able to call again 112.
-It could be conceivable that national roaming is available for receiving calls from a PSAP.
-Problems with the device The caller is able to set up a 112 call but the call is interrupted due to problems with the device. e.g. battery problem Emergency services will not be able to communicate with the caller even if they try to call him back.
+Hang-up emergency calls Abandoned emergency calls Type of call Comments / examples Procedure Situation does not allow caller to speak The caller is in an emergency situation where (s)he has been able to establish a 112 call, but (s)he is obliged to hang-up before being able to describe the situation (e.g. witness of a robbery).
+Emergency services should try to contact this person, but if they call-back, the situation may become worse.
+In this case, the caller could be helped only if (s)he has the possibility to communicate with other means (e.g. SMS, text messaging) with the emergency services.
+Problems with signal The caller is able to establish a 112 call, but unexpectedly, due to signal problems the call is interrupted (e.g. no network coverage).
+If national roaming is available, the caller can call 112 again.
+However, emergency services will not be able to communicate with the caller even if they try to call the person back.
+Problems with the device The caller is able to set up a 112 call but the call is interrupted due to problems with the device (e.g. battery problem).
+Emergency services will not be able to communicate with the caller even if they try to call the person back.
 In case of abandoned calls, information about the location of the caller may not be available.